NREL/resstock/docs/source/hpxml_to_openstudio.rst

 If daylight saving is enabled, the daylight saving period can be optionally specified with ``DaylightSaving/BeginMonth``, ``DaylightSaving/BeginDayOfMonth``, ``DaylightSaving/EndMonth``, and ``DaylightSaving/EndDayOfMonth``.
 If not specified, dates will be defined according to the EPW weather file header; if not available there, default values of March 12 and November 5 will be used.

+An absolute or relative path can be entered in ``/HPXML/SoftwareInfo/extension/SchedulesPath``.
+The file that this path points to must be a valid csv file containing column-wise (hourly or sub-hourly) schedules with headers matching strings from the following list:

+- occupants
+- lighting_interior
+- lighting_exterior
+- lighting_garage
+- lighting_exterior_holiday
+- cooking_range
+- refrigerator
+- freezer
+- dishwasher
+- dishwasher_power
+- clothes_washer
+- clothes_washer_power
+- clothes_dryer
+- clothes_dryer_exhaust
+- fixtures
+- ceiling_fan
+- plug_loads_other
+- plug_loads_tv
+- plug_loads_vehicle
+- plug_loads_well_pump
+- fuel_loads_grill
+- fuel_loads_lighting
+- fuel_loads_fireplace
+- pool_pump
+- pool_heater
+- hot_tub_pump
+- hot_tub_heater
+- vacancy

+A valid csv file contains schedules:

+- that span the entire year (8760 or 8784 hours)
+- whose values are between only 0 and 1
+- with a minute per item evenly divisible into 60

+Note, then, that the shortest schedule may be hourly and the longest (sub-hourly) schedule may be minutely.
+If a schedule path is provided, no other weekday/weekend fraction or monthly multipliers may be contained in the HPXML file.

 HPXML Building Details
 ----------------------